david-heurtel-depeiges/david-heurtel-depeiges.github.io/_pages/profiles.md

 #       <p>Your City, State 12345</p>
 ---

-I haven't supervised anyone yet but when I do, their profiles will be here.
+I haven't supervised anyone yet but when I do, their bios will be here.

 ```